seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **POMPEY**
 Why, very well; I hope here be truths.
 He, sir,
-sitting, as I say, in a lower chair, sir; ’twas in
+sitting, as I say, in a lower chair, sir; 'twas in
 the Bunch of Grapes, where indeed you have a delight
 to sit, have you not?